hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/0900-string.md

 # STRING

 STRING data type is a sequence of characters, digits, and special characters including space.
-STRINGs are wrapped in single quotation `''`.
+STRINGs are wrapped in single quotation marks `'This is a string.'`.

 ## Syntax